yahoojapan/ngtd/README.md

 This project requires contributors to agree to a [Contributor License Agreement (CLA)](https://gist.github.com/ydnjp/3095832f100d5c3d2592).

-Note that only for contributions to the gongt repository on the GitHub (https://github.com/yahoojapan/ngtd), the contibutors of them shall be deemed to have agreed to the CLA without individual written agreements.
+Note that only for contributions to the ngtd repository on the GitHub (https://github.com/yahoojapan/ngtd), the contributors of them shall be deemed to have agreed to the CLA without individual written agreements.

 Authors
 -------